atmoswing/atmoswing-user-manual/docs/app-optimizer/parameters-file.rst

 Content 'analog_dates'
 ~~~~~~~~~~~~~~~~~~~~~~

-The content of ``<analog_dates>`` is mostly similar to the basic parameters file structure, but the parameters to calibrate need to be specified.
+The content of ``<analog_dates>`` is mostly similar to the :ref:`standard parameters file structure<parameters-file>`, but the parameters to calibrate need to be specified.

 Element ‘analogs_number’
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Example:
+This element varies the number of analog situations Ni to consider, for example:

 .. code-block:: xml